 There could be a variety of reasons why the tuition of public schools is almost always less expensive than private schools.
 One major reason we know is that state schools are funded at the federal, state and local level.
 Private schools don’t have this income source, so tend to rely more heavily on tuition and fees to cover cost.
 In return, private schools are often able to offer smaller class sizes and more one-on-one professor support.

 It is harder to say why room and board costs can vary.
 Urban Institute suggests there are a variety of reasons.
 According to the study, urbanization level and geographical region might both be contributing factors to room, but not food, charges.
 Food costs might relate to market rates, but they don’t have substantial proof.
 The study admits that there is really no established pattern between schools that would help determine cost differences.
-They suggest that a college might undergo two years of construction and therefore will increase room and board costs in those years, skewing data related to market prices.
+They suggest that there could be outlying factors, like a college might undergo two years of construction and therefore will increase room and board costs in those years to cover costs, skewing data related to market prices.

 If your goal is to understand why you are expected to pay certain amounts for tuition, fees, room, or board at your schools of interest, your best chance is to contact the admissions or financial aid office for school-specific information.